 As Bremyer & Wise grew, it also outgrew its facilities.
 The firm expanded its building in 1986 with an upper-level addition that more than doubled its space.

 J. Thomas Marten joined the firm in 1981 after clerking for retired U.S. Supreme Court Justice Tom Clark.
 Tom left the firm in 1996 to become a Federal District Court Judge for the State of Kansas.
 Jill Bremyer-Archer began her practice with the firm in 1984 and left in 2008 to found a solo adoption practice.

 Brett Reber joined the firm in 1988 after completing a clerkship with U.S. District Judge Thomas Brett in Tulsa, Oklahoma.
 Casey Law joined shortly thereafter in early 1989, returning to his hometown after practicing in Great Bend, Kansas.

 Randee Koger joined the firm in 1991 from Tulsa, Oklahoma, where she practiced tax law for 5 years.
 In 1996, the firm added two partners, David Harger and Jeff Houston.
-Ann Elliott joined the firm in August 2012, and Lauren Hughes joined in August 2016, and Kristen Egger in August 2021.
+Ann Elliott joined the firm in August 2012, Lauren Hughes in August 2016, and Kristen Egger in August 2021.